• Patients Who May Benefit From Physician Anesthesiology Services

 🏠 Postoperative Instructions

 • Arrange transport home — do not drive, operate machinery, or make important decisions for the rest of the day.
+Your ride must be a family member or close friend, no taxi/rideshare.

 • Feeling sleepy, fatigued, or mildly groggy is normal and usually improves within 24 hours, though some individuals may notice these effects a bit longer.